How DMSO Protects and Heals the Internal Organs

 Note: if using DMSO for cirrhosis, it is critical to stop consuming alcohol, as DMSO can slow the metabolism of alcohol.

-•A rat study created obstructive jaundice by ligating (cutting off) the common bile ducts and found that DMSO mitigated the pathologic effects of this (e.g., it normalized laboratory values).
+• A rat study created obstructive jaundice by ligating the common bile ducts and found that DMSO mitigated pathologic effects (e.g., normalized laboratory values).
+Another rat study found DMSO protected intestinal cells from dying after bile duct ligation.1,2

-•A Japanese study found that injecting 90% DMSO mixed with 5% hexametaphosphate into the biliary tract effectively dissolved gallstones within the liver and was safe for the patients.
+•Injecting 90% DMSO mixed with 5% hexametaphosphate into the biliary tract was found to effectively dissolved gallstones within the liver and be safe for patients.

 •One study injected DMSO directly into the biliary tree of mice (as sludging of bile in this region can lead to challenging gallstones).
 That study found that 50% DMSO caused no irritation, but 65% did (e.g., liver enzymes were elevated and necrosis, inflammation and fibrosis were observed).
 However, the irritation caused by 65% was transient and the rest of the bowel was not affected.
 Given that direct injections of 50% DMSO caused no issues and typically much lower concentrations of DMSO will contact the bile tract, this suggests DMSO is safe to administer to the biliary tract.